Theoblanc/animalgram/README.md

 ## Description

-Animal Instagram is an app built using the framework of nest.js and next.js.
-The server is designed based on the DDD architecture.
+Animalgram is an app built using the framework of nest.js and next.js.
+The server is designed based on the DDD architecture and CQRS.

+## Architecture

 ## Getting started